Make Your Vote Count

 CHANGE TO FLORIDA VOTING LAW: Vote-by-Mail requests are valid through the end of the calendar year of the next regularly scheduled general election.

-Voters who wish to receive a Vote-by-Mail ballot for 2024 must submit have submitted a request since January 1, 2024.
+Voters who wish to receive a Vote-by-Mail ballot for 2024 must submit have submitted a request in the SAME CALENDAR YEAR.

 Vote-by-mail is the easiest way to exercise your right to vote and avoid the polls altogether.
 Anyone may request a vote-by-mail ballot before the deadline for the upcoming election.
 Unless otherwise specified, a request for vote-by-mail ballot includes all elections through the next general election.